 If you see something that could be tweaked or improved, make the change.
 You may find that your next batch of students makes it further.

-It’s also worth emailing past students who have bought your course to let them know that you updated your content to make it easier to understand.
+It’s also worth emailing past students who have bought your course.
+Let them know that you updated content to make it easier to understand.

 7. Ask your students why they haven’t finished